Kimserey/BlogArchive/20180713_serilog_multi_env.md

 __Assuming that we have deployed our application on a ec2 instance__, we can now install the CloudWatch agent on our server and configure it to ship the content of our logs to CloudWatch.

-We start first by adding an IAM Role with inline policy then attach policy to ec2
+We start first by adding an IAM Role with a `CloudWatchAgentServerPolicy` policy attached and attach the role to our ec2 instance.
+This role will allow the instance to access CloudWatch to use the agent to create log groups, log streams and write logs into the log streams.
+Installing the agent can be done by downloading the zip file and extracting it:

 ```sh
 wget https://s3.amazonaws.com/amazoncloudwatch-agent/linux/amd64/latest/AmazonCloudWatchAgent.zip